 We learn a lot about Hasso from this quote.
-Apparently, he cannot be bothered with any type of capitalization.
-Later Hasso discusses his position as a professor of computer science, which is odd, as we have yet to run into a P.h.D who refuses to use caps.
+He cannot be bothered with any type of capitalization.
+Later, Hasso discusses his position as a professor of computer science, which is odd, as we have yet to run into a P.h.D who refuses to use caps.

-The amusing part is where Hasso declares that his P.h.D. student’s lack any bias.
+The amusing part is where Hasso declares that his P.h.D. students lack any bias.
 How amusing!
-I wonder how your graduation prospects look at HPI if you perform an analysis which shows that HANA underperforms Oracle or questions using 100% column-oriented tables in a database meant to support ERP?
+I wonder how your graduation prospects look at HPI if you perform an analysis that shows that HANA underperforms Oracle or questions using 100% column-oriented tables in a database meant to support ERP?

 I also wonder if Larry Ellison created the Larry Ellison Institute if one could say that those P.h.D.’s were also free of bias?